EventStore/EventStore/docs/http-api/persistent.md

+---
+order: 3
+---

 # Persistent subscriptions

 This document explains how to use the HTTP API for setting up and consuming persistent subscriptions and competing consumer subscription groups.
-For an overview on competing consumers and how they relate to other subscription types, please see our [getting started guide](@server/persistent-subscriptions.md).
+For an overview on competing consumers and how they relate to other subscription types, please see our [getting started guide](@server/features/persistent-subscriptions.md).

 ::: tip
 The Administration UI includes a _Competing Consumers_ section where you are able to create, update, delete and view subscriptions and their statuses.